-As relations with the US have thawed, a spirit of optimism and a budding entrepreneurial zeal now holds sway within the Cuban capital.
+A spirit of optimism and a budding entrepreneurial zeal can be seen as you travel around the Cuban capital.

 Here’s how to stay one step ahead, and plan the ultimate trip in Havana.

-Mafia-era monoliths, pastel-hued Art Deco palaces, and boutique hotels carved from restored colonial buildings… Havana’s hotels are more than just a place to put your head down for the night.
+Mafia-era monoliths, pastel-hued Art Deco palaces, and boutique hotels carved from restored colonial buildings… accommodation in Havana is more than just a place to put your head down for the night.

 During the 1950s, Havana’s glitzy hotels provided a haven for US capitalists and mobsters lured by rum, roulette wheels, and tropical sensuality.

 Nowadays, it’s quite a different story.
 Many of the city’s state-run hotels are on life support and standards vary considerably; a five-star hotel in Havana won’t deliver the same comfort and amenities common to their five star peers in Europe and the US.